apostrophecms/apostrophe-documentation/docs/tutorials/howtos/facebook.md

 }
 ```

-You typically don't want to turn on `baseUrl` in your development environment.
+You typically don't want to turn on `baseUrl` in your development environment, except for testing the feature.

+> The object exported by `data/local.js` is merged with your Apostrophe configuration object.
+Since `data/local.js` is excluded from deployment, you can use it for server-specific settings.

 ## Great, I have absolute URLs.
 How do I generate my og:meta tags?